-Genepop distribution page
+Genepop reference page

-You will find here all files for Genepop 4.2.1 (26 May 2013; Rousset, 2008).Also available is a recompiled version of the linkdos program (Garnier-Géré and Dillmann 1992), which was distributed with previous versions of Genepop.
+Genepop is now distributed both as an R package on CRAN, and as a stand-alone executable on this page.
+Both are based on the the latest version of the Genepop C++ sources, currently version 4.7.5 (23 February 2020; Rousset, 2008).Also available here is a recompiled version of the linkdos program (Garnier-Géré and Dillmann 1992), which was distributed with previous versions of Genepop.
 Linkdos is not part of Genepop itself.

-Documentation: download Genepop.pdf
+Documentation: download Genepop4.7.pdf

 Example files: download examples.zip.